 Does exercise help adrenal fatigue?

-Exercise recreates a stress response that your body has adapted to deal with.
-Namely, a stress that is of short duration and requiring energy mobilization.
-It perfectly mimics a flight or flight response.
-Similar to encountering a bear in your hunter-gatherer days; though not nearly to the same intensity.
+Exercise creates a stress response that your body has already adapted to deal with.
+Namely, a short stress that requires instant energy mobilization.
+It perfectly mimics a flight or flight response, similar to encountering a bear in your hunter-gatherer days – though not nearly to the same intensity.

-By creating short-term stress that requires the mobilization of energy, exercise can help to build the metabolic reserve of your stress response system.
+By creating a short term stress that requires the quick use of energy, exercise is a healthy deposit into your bank account.
 Assuming you exercise within your tolerance zone, the stress placed upon your body is manageable and beneficial for those with adrenal fatigue.